 Once your period of suspension or revocation is complete, you might still need to pay fees or complete other conditions prior to being allowed to drive again.
 Reinstatement fees generally are $85 or $125.

 Driving on a suspended or revoked license can be a misdemeanor or felony, depending on the circumstances.

 In most cases, driving on a suspended or revoked license is a misdemeanor.
 For a first misdemeanor conviction, the driver faces up to 93 days in jail, a maximum $500 fine, and cancelation of registration plates.
 For a subsequent violation, the driver is looking at up to a year in jail, a maximum $1,000 fine, and cancelation of registration plates.

 If you are driving with a suspended or revoked license and someone is injured or killed, you face the possibility of being charged with a felony.
 Felony convictions involving a death carry up to 15 years in prison and a fine of $2,500 and $10,000.
 A felony conviction where someone was seriously injured will result in up to five years in prison and $1,000 and $5,000 in fines.
 Felony convictions can also lead to vehicle forfeiture or immobilization.

 A conviction for driving on a suspended or revoked license can have serious consequences.
-In addition to the prospect of fines and jail time, a conviction can hinder your ability to stay employed, to get to school, to obtain or retain insurance, and to live your life in general.
-While the law provides specific penalties for a conviction, your actual sentence will depend on many factors, including the attitude prosecutors and judges in your area have of the crime.
 An attorney who is familiar with these charges in your area will be best able to give you advice about your case.